 I’m going to put this out here now, if you like micro-managing and checking up on things every 10 minutes or so, then you’re probably not going to enjoy using the BES, because this is possibly the only smoker that really lets you ‘set and forget’, allowing you to get on with other things.

 Let’s get into a bit more detail and look at the features that make it a great smoker.

-Stand out features of the Bradley Electric Smoker
+Stand out features of the Bradley Electric Smokers

 In summary – here’s the smoker’s best bits:

 What I would change about the Bradley Electric Smoker?